We may get commissions for purchases made through links in this post.

 Vinegar is an effective and natural cleaner that can be used for a variety of cleaning tasks, including cleaning your deck.
 The acidity in vinegar helps to break down dirt and grime, while also killing mold and mildew.

-This one is good for light cleaning.
+This one is a great homemade wood deck cleaner.
 If you have only a few difficult spots, you can add some dish soap to the mixture and scrub those.

 Spray the solution onto your deck and let it sit for 10-15 minutes before mopping and then hosing off.